zWarMob/ma1/README.md

 # Mandatory assignment 1

 This repository contains the first mandatory assignment (MA1) for AIML25.
 It consists of two parts: Artificial Neural Networks and Convolutional Neural Networks.
 Please read the description for each part of the assignment carefully.

-* **Dev setup**: To complete this assignment, you will need to have followed the Development Setup guide.
-Please complete this setup before starting the assignment.

 * **Helper code**: You are given a lot of boilerplate code as functions in `/src` to be imported into each of the notebooks.
 This is to simplify the assignments.
 Please acquaint yourself with this "helper code".